ocsf/ocsf-docs/CONTRIBUTING.md

-Sample entry in the objects folder -
+Sample entry in the dictionary,

 ```
     "vulnerability":